parse-community/docs/_includes/js/queries.md

 });
 </code></pre>

 You can skip the first results by setting `skip`.
+In the old Parse hosted backend, the maximum skip value was 10,000, but Parse Server removed that constraint.
 This can be useful for pagination:

 <pre><code class="javascript">
 query.skip(10); // skip the first 10 results